 Most people will automatically reach for help or FAQs before they pick up the phone.
 If you have a strong library of updated documentation, tech support can free up more time to resolve infrastructure or process issues.

 In IT, mean time to detect (MTTD) refers to the amount of time it takes from the start of an issue until the IT team detects the issue.

 (sum of all detection times) / (number of detected incidents) = MTTD

 Detecting a problem quickly will directly affect how quickly an IT team can resolve the problem.
 The longer it takes to identify a problem the longer it takes to get the system back to a usable state.
 The goal is to decrease the time to detection to also decrease time to resolution.

-Again, monitoring plays a fairly big role here and can be very important in reducing MTTD.
-It’s important to monitor each piece of infrastructure to detect issues, pinpoint the source, and resolve them before they affect many customers.
+Again, observability plays a big role here and can be very important in reducing MTTD.
+It’s important to observe each piece of infrastructure to detect issues, pinpoint sources, and resolve them before they affect many customers.

-Implementing a comprehensive performance monitoring strategy will help IT teams improve both MTTI and MTTR.
+Implementing a comprehensive performance observability strategy will help IT teams improve both MTTI and MTTR.